 In 1938, Yala Game Sanctuary was declared as a National Park.
 Records shows that the first Game Ranger of the Sanctuary was H.H.
 Engelbrecht, a prisoner of war who was not returned to South Africa on account of his refusal to swear allegiance to the British monarchy came to the nearby coastal town of Hambantota.
 The Government Agent of the district made him the custodian of the Game Sanctuary around 1908.

 Several irrigation tanks are still visible, together with natural water holes.
 These sources of water are helpful for the survival of the wildlife.
 Several natural rock pools contain water throughout the year.

 In the southeast, the Park is bounded by the sea.
 Unspoilt natural beaches and sand dunes provide a beautiful environment.
 This is surely one of the most spectacular seascapes of Sri Lanka.
 Far out at sea are two lighthouses which are named as the great and little basses.
-The extensive parklands that surround the lagoons offer visitors superb locations for viewing animals and bird life
+The extensive parkland that surround the lagoons offer visitors superb locations for viewing animals and bird life.